“That was us at the beginning of our fairytale. But here’s the thing about fairytales: sometimes they’re darker than you can ever imagine.”

 Filed Under: I guess anything can be called a thriller these days.

 I don’t think I’ve ever read a “thriller” this unimpressive before.
 And by that I mean, it’s like the author wasn’t even trying.
 For real, this was slowwwwwwwww.
 Boring, even.

-The Confession by Jo Spain is billed as a dark thriller, but it’s really more of a depressing autobiography of the main characters whose POVs we
+The Confession by Jo Spain is billed as a dark thriller, but it’s really more of a depressing autobiography of the main characters, whose switching POVs we

 have to endure get to experience; how they got to that moment in 2012 when a banker is getting his head bashed in by a stranger with a golf club.
 These POVs take us all the way back to childhood in some cases, and quite honestly it was tedious as hell and in most cases, completely fucking irrelevant.

 This approach to the storytelling drained all the energy out of the plot, making it feel sluggish, washing out anything that could be considered a shock or a twist.

 There was something in the telling of events that lent itself more to realism, and while that is an accomplishment in contemporary novels, this was supposed to be a thriller.
 The goal is to thrill the reader with the shock of events we don’t experience in real life (hopefully.)
 This was anything but thrilling unless you consider your own yawns to be a real razzmatazz experience.

 The novel started out with a bang of blood and brutality that grabs the reader by the throat when Harry The Banker is viciously attacked while Julie The Wife watches in stunned horror.
 Think Neegan and Glen.
 It was some disturbing shit.
 But that was the first and the last of that kind of entertainment.